 Take advantage of discounts.
 Some lenders offer you a slight discount for either going paperless or enrolling in autopay, don’t sleep on these savings.

-Madeleine Gracie is a Global PR Coordinator at Finder.
-She recently completed her Bachelor of Arts (Media and Communications) at the University of Sydney.
+Madeleine Gracie is a Communications and Campaign Specialist at Finder.
+She completed her Bachelor of Arts (Media and Communications) at the University of Sydney.
 You can contact her at firstname.lastname@example.org.

 How likely would you be to recommend finder to a friend or colleague?